History of Methodism in the United States: Civil War and Reconstruction

-During Reconstruction the Methodists took the lead in helping form Methodist churches for Freedmen, and moving into Southern cities even to the point of taking control, with Army help, of buildings that had belonged to the southern branch of the church.
+During Reconstruction, the Methodists took the lead in helping form Methodist churches for Freedmen, and moving into Southern cities even to the point of taking control, with Army help, of buildings that had belonged to the southern branch of the church.
 To help the Freedmen the church set up the Freedmen's Aid Society focused on creating an educational system for former slaves.
 This organization, along with the church's Department of Education for Negroes of the Board of Education, helped provide education to former slaves and their children.
 Within three months of its organization, the Freedmen's Aid Society had begun work in the South.
 By the end of the first year, the society had more than fifty teachers.
+Over the period 1861 to 1877, at least 11,943 individual teachers who taught freed African Americans in the U.S. South, many of them under the auspices of Methodist.

 The Third Great Awakening from 1858 to 1908 saw enormous growth in Methodist membership, and a proliferation of institutions such as colleges (e.g., Morningside College).
 Methodists were often involved in the Missionary Awakening and the Social Gospel Movement.
 The awakening in so many cities in 1858 started the movement, but in the North it was interrupted by the Civil War.
 In the South, on the other hand, the Civil War stimulated revivals, especially in Lee's army.

+After the Civil War, northern Methodists made active efforts to recruit a biracial membership in the Southern states; their Freedmen's Aid Society was central to this mission, but conflicts emerged when the denomination sought to use Society funds for white schools and debated whether institutions should exclude blacks, as illustrated in the Chattanooga University controversy.
+A notable Methodist figure in freedmen education was Richard S. Rust, a Methodist abolitionist and educator, who co-founded the Freedmen's Aid Society and helped found or support numerous educational institutions for former slaves, including Rust College in Mississippi.

+In the contested border regions during the American Civil War, Methodist ministers often assumed roles as political leaders and community organizers.
+In western Virginia, for instance, ministers of the Methodist Episcopal Church (MEC) actively defended western interests and cloaked them in a moral legitimacy that broadened their appeal to previously apathetic, isolated residents.
+Their ministry drew a fierce response from their opponents, the Methodist Episcopal Church, South (MECS).
+The MEC repelled these attacks and, by 1861, far outpaced the MECS in members and political influence, boasting a following larger than any political party in the region.
+When conservative political leaders abandoned their offices and embraced the Confederacy upon the outbreak of the Civil War, MEC itinerants filled the void in political leadership, held western Virginia in the Union, and championed its statehood.